jjhbotache/image_arranger/README.md

 # Image Arranger

 ## Description
 Image Arranger is a web application that allows users to add and visually organize images in a gallery.
 The application is built using HTML, CSS, and JavaScript.
+The page uses the [Pixabay api](https://pixabay.com/api/docs/) to get imgs.

 ## Page Explanation
 - **Image Gallery**: This is where the images are displayed.
 Users can visually organize their images in this section.